CBSE to announce Class 10th Compartment examination results on

 When the PIL came up for hearing, the Assistant Director, Recruitment, Tamil Nadu postal circle, filed a counter-affidavit stating that the Postal Directorate, New Delhi, vide its July 18 letter, conveyed the decision to cancel the exams slated for August 8 and 25.
 The counter said the department had already withdrawn the May 10 and July 11 notifications by which it was communicated the examinations would be conducted according to the revised pattern and syllabus.

-After going through the counter, the bench in its order said the reply was not very specific about the recruitment to be made for posts through direct recruitment.
+After going through the counter, the bench, in its order, said the reply was not very specific about the recruitment for posts through direct recruitment.
 It also informed that the examinations already held on July 14 had also been canceled.
-“The authorities are directed to explain the administrative reasons which compelled them to cancel the examinations and also furnish a specific answer for the query raised by us,” in the July 18 order, it said.
-The court also ordered the authorities to produce the proceedings withdrawing the two notifications and posted the matter to August 5 for further hearing.
+“The authorities are directed to explain the administrative reasons which compelled them to cancel the examinations and also furnish a specific answer for the query raised by us,” the July 18 order said.
+The court also ordered the authorities to produce the proceedings withdrawing the two notifications, and posted the matter to August 5 for further hearing.

 Edumerson